 Being in pain is the worst.
 You can't play the sport you love, climbing stairs is a struggle and you can feel isolated, alone and frustrated.
 But pain doesn't define who we are, it's simply a hurdle that we have to overcome.

-We will be asking you to report your heel pain levels throughout the next seven weeks of this program, so it’s worth taking a little time to understand exactly what pain is and what is happening in our bodies and brains when we are injured.
 This short video is a great starting place to better understand what is happening when we are injured and the mindset we should be focusing on as we aim to become pain free and go back to normal movement.
-We recommend you and your parents (and even coaches) watch this video, maybe even refer back to it throughout the program.
+We recommend you (and even coaches) watch this video, maybe even refer back to it throughout the program.

-This short video below explains how we score pain levels with Osgood Schlatters, the same principles apply to the Severs training plan, just pay attention to calf and heel pain in the squat and less to the knees.
-We recommend doing one or two squats to a moderate depth and then scoring the amount of pain out of ten, with ten being the worst pain you have ever experienced, and 0 being I cannot feel anything.
-To keep this consistent do the test squats to the same depth every time, using a chair or stool is a great way to control this.
+We recommend doing one or two squats to a moderate depth and then scoring the amount of pain out of ten, where ten represents the worst pain you have ever experienced, and zero means you cannot feel anything.
+To keep this consistent, do the test squats to the same depth every time - using a chair or stool is a great way to control this.

 Foam Rolling for myofascial releasing and lengthening the muscles of the lower body, in particular the calves to take pressure off the painful calceneal tuberosity (achilles tendon insertion on the heel bone).